cloudfoundry/docs-bosh/content/vm-monit.md

 ---
 ## Using Monit on the VM {: #using-monit }

-On any BOSH managed VM, you can access Monit status for release jobs' processes via Monit CLI.
-Before you can run the command you have to switch to become a `root` user (via `sudo su`) since Monit executable is only available to root users.
+On any BOSH-managed VM, you can access Monit status for release jobs' processes via Monit CLI.
+Before you can run the `monit` command you have to switch to become a `root` user (via `sudo su` or `sudo -i`) since Monit executable is only available to root users.

 Each enabled release job has its own directory in `/var/vcap/jobs/` directory.
 Each release job directory contains a monit file (e.g. `/var/vcap/jobs/redis-server/monit`) with final monit configuration for that release job.
 This is how you can tell which processes belong to which release job.
 Most release job only start a single process.